CSU-WPT/game-dev-workshop/workshop-book/src/godot/making-a-player.md

 - The `_input` function is another callback that is called whenever the engine sees a player input.
 It also gives information about the input with the `event` argument.
 If the event is a mouse motion, then apply that motion to the spring arm's rotation.
 If it matches one of the zooming events then increase or decrease the spring length.
 Notice the use of the `clamp` functions, which prevent looking to high or low, and zooming too far in or out.

 ### Testing the Camera
 - Now if you run the game, you can pivot the camera by moving your mouse, and you can zoom in and out.
 Also when you go low enough, the camera slides across the floor instead of clipping through it.
-That's the benifit of the `SpringArm3D`.
+That's the benefit of the `SpringArm3D`.
 This stops working at very sharp angles, which is why the `clamp` function is in the script.

 ### Player Movement
 - Next, add a script to the player node, it will look like this: